Warsaw guide Poland

 The first mentions of Warsaw come from the 13th century.
 The city developed rapidly and in 1596 it became the capital of Poland when King Sigismund III.
 Vasa moved his court from Kraków.

 During World War II, the city was almost completely destroyed by the Nazis.
 The Warsaw Uprising of 1944 was a significant but tragic chapter in the city's history.
-After the war, the city had to be extensively reconstructed.
+Unfortunately, the great determination of the Poles could not defeat the better-armed Nazis, and the Russian army stood by and did not come to the aid of the Varsovians.
+The Nazis killed around 200,000 insurgents and civilians and expelled the rest, practically razing the city to the ground.
+After the war, Warsaw had to be extensively reconstructed.

 The main monuments and tourist attractions include The Old Town, the Royal Castle, the Spa Parks, the Palace of Culture and Science or perhaps the Warsaw Uprising Museum.